Planning for Equity, Accessibility, and Community Health

 What is PEACH?

 PEACH Research Unit is part of Dalhousie University’s School of Planning in Halifax, NS.
-We are a team of dedicated faculty members, students, and partners who lead and support projects exploring how planning can better achieve more equitable, accessible, and healthy communities.
+We are a team of dedicated faculty members, students, and community partners who lead and support projects exploring how planning can better achieve more equitable, accessible, and healthy communities.
 Our work aims to inform urban design and planning practices that shape the places in which we live, work, and play.

 We believe in learning through collaboration and first-hand experience.
 A big part of our research is learning from those who have personal knowledge of the barriers that exist in the built environment.